hoobs-org/HOOBS/docs/IDE.md

 - [GitHub Intergration](#git)

 ## <a name="intro"></a>**Introduction**
 The HOOBS development enviornment is designed to be ran on Debian Linux.
 The build routine uses Docker.
-This can be ran in a VM and using Visual Studio Code with the Remote SSH extention.
+This can be ran in a VM and using Visual Studio Code with the Remote SSH extension.

 Prerequisites
 * Debian Linux